FredHutch/FHBig/resources.md

 ## SciComp Office Hours

 - __HPC/Cloud: Tuesdays 3pm in Thomas D3-106.__

+NOTE: D1-302 Tuesday 9.11

 The focus here is on AWS, AWS Batch, and doAzureParallel in R​, but any questions about new technologies are welcome.
 Please arrive at the beginning of consulting hours if possible.

-The SciComp Next Gen HPC/Cloud Consulting hours are schedules from Jan 2nd through June 26th 2018

 - __General: Wednesdays, 10am - 12pm, M4-B102.__
 Any and all SciComp resources, questions, products, and services are covered at Office Hours.
 Come at any time.